If you feel like your paycheck disappears every month, you are not the only one.

 You probably fell a few times.

-You just got on the bike and rode.
+You just rode.

 Tracking your spending works the same way.

-At first it might feel clunky.
+At first, it may feel clunky.

 But once you get used to it, it becomes part of your routine.